Ortho 1 Medical Group

 Orthopedic hardware is an essential part of repairing most fractures.
 When it’s time to have the hardware removed, you can depend on the skill and experience of the board-certified orthopedic surgeons at Ortho 1 Medical Group.
 If your hardware causes pain or discomfort, it was always intended to be temporary.
-If you have questions about hardware removal, call the office in La Jolla or Chula Vista, California, today or book an appointment online.
+If you have questions about hardware removal, call the office in San Diego, Chula Vista, La Jolla, or Coronado, California, today or book an appointment online.

 When repairing fractures or treating bone deformities like scoliosis, orthopedic surgeons implant hardware to hold the bones in their proper alignment and stabilize the area.